andoshin11/typescript-error-reporter-action/README.md

 # TypeScript Error Reporter Action

-Ensuring type-safetiness is one of the most critical responsibility for modern software developers.
+Ensuring type safety is one of the most important responsibilities of modern software developers.

-This Action will provide you the easiest way to run type checks and see the result for each Pull Requests.
+This action uses the [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to run a static type check on your code and display the results of the check.

 ![TypeScript Error Reporter Action](https://user-images.githubusercontent.com/8381075/78413929-a40f0680-7654-11ea-8365-0ef72fb4d6b3.png)

-## Usage
+## Example Configuration

-This Action uses [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to satically run diagnostics over your app and shows you the result of the checks.
+`.github/workflows/test.yml`:

 ```yaml
 name: Test